 You might be worried if you notice that your child’s shining white teeth have become yellow or discolored.
 While many adults whiten their teeth with over-the-counter whitening products, this form of treatment is not recommended for young mouths.

-We’ll go over some of the unique characteristics of baby teeth, why whitening treatments could be harmful, and what you can do to help keep your child’s teeth clean.
+We’ll go over some of the unique characteristics of baby teeth, why teeth whitening treatments could be harmful, and what you can do to help keep your child’s teeth clean.

 Baby Teeth versus Adult Teeth

 Baby teeth have thinner, whiter enamel than adult teeth.
 They appear brighter because they are more calcified.
 As your child’s adult teeth grow in, they will appear more yellow than his or her baby teeth.
 Unusual discoloration can be caused by injuries, decay, or dietary choices.
 If you’re frustrated about the color of your child’s teeth, over-the-counter whitening treatments are not a solution.

 Whitening treatments use hydrogen peroxide to work away stains on your teeth.
 The user instructions will tell you how long to leave on whitening trays, usually between 15 and 60 minutes.
 Bleaches used in whitening treatments can wear down the enamel of your teeth, exposing the sensitive layer of dentin underneath.
 This causes tooth sensitivity (pain caused by hot, cold, sweet, or acidic foods or beverages), which usually goes away after a while, as long as you are not continually overusing whitening products.

 Why Whitening Products are Not Recommended for Children

 There is no sufficient research to prove that whitening treatments are not harmful to children under the age of 15.
 Most companies like Crest do not recommend their whitening products for children less than 12 years old.